 3.4.
 Statistical concepts and definitions Statistical characteristics of statistical observations.

-Dwelling – a single-family house, part of a semi-detached or terraced house, or an apartment suitable for year-round living.
+Dwelling – a single-family house, part of a semi-detached or terraced house, or an apartment which consists of one or more rooms, meets sanitary requirements and is suitable for year-round living.

 3.5.
 Statistical unit Entity for which information is sought and for which statistics are ultimately compiled.

 3.6.
 Statistical population The total membership or population or "universe" of a defined class of people, objects or events.